What Your Bank Wishes You Knew About Valuations

 5. The appraiser is bound to confidentiality by banking law and regulation.

 The intended user (the party that will rely on the results of our appraisal) and the client (the party that engages a licensed appraiser) are not necessarily one and the same.
 For federally regulated transactions, the intended user and client will most likely be your lending institution.
 Appraisers, therefore, are limited in the amount of information they can freely share with you as the property contact.

 6. At the end of the day, financial institutions are risk adverse.

 Always keep in mind your bank or financial institution is risk adverse.
 Their goal and fiduciary duty is to ensure the loans they issue meet federal banking laws.
 As required by law, all federally regulated transactions must have an appraisal through the financial institution.
-Alexander Argianas, Associate Appraiser and Corporate Client Liaison, recommends that you consider hiring a licensed, bonded appraiser prior to any negotiations or decisions involving real estate, even before your bank gets involved.
+Vice President Alexander Argianas, recommends that you consider hiring a licensed, bonded appraiser prior to any negotiations or decisions involving real estate, even before your bank gets involved.
 “This ensures you are an informed property owner and have the right information to help you make smart decisions,” Alexander shared.
 “When it comes to commercial real estate, knowledge truly is power.”